By: Marilyn L. Davis

 - Diligence – in getting and using

-- Perseverance – again, in getting and using
+- Perseverance – again, in obtaining drugs and using them

 - Willingness – I would meet my dealer anywhere and anytime

-When I recognized that these qualities were within me and I could choose how to use them, I knew that each of those characteristics would help me repair my relationships, behaviors, and allow me to focus on career choices that were more beneficial rather than detrimental.
+When I recognized that these qualities were within me, and I could choose how to use them, I knew that each of those characteristics would help me repair my relationships.

 However, I still owed people amends for my actions.
 I could no longer be self-centered and only thinking of what I wanted out of life.
 I had to take others into account.
 Part of my amends process has been about encouraging others to share their writing both at Two Drops of Ink and From Addict 2 Advocate.

-I know from comments that some of our readers are encouraged to write about their lives and in this introspective writing have found closure or repaired damaged aspects of their lives.
+I know from comments that some of our readers are encouraged to write about their lives and, in this reflective writing, have found closure or repaired damaged aspects of their lives.

 Focusing on the Changes

 I also know that I’m not unusual.
 The number of people who have overcome their addictions is approximately 23 million individuals, but it is not just addiction that people overcome.
-If you have overcome some adversity in your life, there are those who are still struggling with the issue.
-In writing your memoir or simply reflective writing for yourself, you will heal.
+If you have overcome some adversity in your life, some are still struggling with the issue.
+In writing your memoir or merely reflective writing for yourself, you will heal.

 With a lot of help from my editor, Claudia Ricci, I’m using this time to revise my memoir, Finding North: A Woman’s Journey from Addict 2 Advocate.
 I would anticipate more memoirs of Restoration, Renewal, and Rediscovery published in the months to come as we collectively heal from Covid-19, much as we saw after 9/11.